theQRL/docs.theqrl.org/_docs/wallet/wallet-cli.md

 This will prompt you for a password, ensure the password is of sufficient length and complexity.
 Enter twice to confirm the password is correct and the wallet will be created.

-> Alternatively if you have already created  a wallet file in plain text, you can encrypt it still using the `wallet_encrypt` function.
+> Alternatively if you have already created  a wallet file in plain text, you can encrypt it still using the `{{ layout.v.qrlCommands.walletEncrypt }}` function.
 {: .info}

 With an encrypted wallet file you will be prompted to enter your password anytime you interact with the wallet.